highcharts/highcharts/docs/dashboards/custom-component.md

 Check out the [live example here](https://www.highcharts.com/samples/embed/dashboards/components/custom-html-component).

 ## Custom Threshold Component
-In some cases, you may want to create a component that behaves as if it changes its type or/and options depending on certain conditions.
+In some cases, you may want to create a component that works as if it changes its type or/and options depending on certain conditions.
 Such a condition may be, for example, value.
-The example below shows how to program a custom so-called Threshold Component, which is presented below.
+The example below shows how to program a custom so-called Threshold Component.

 <iframe style="width: 100%; height: 600px; border: none;" src='https://www.highcharts.com/samples/embed/dashboards/components/custom-threshold-component' allow="fullscreen"></iframe>

-Such a component can be implemented very similarly to, for example, the previously described `YoutubeComponent`, except that you need to take into account the need to replace the default cell content with the child component.
+Such a component can be implemented very similarly to the previously described `YoutubeComponent`, except that you need to take into account the need to replace the default cell content with the child component.
 This can be achieved by overriding the render method with the code for clearing the cell content and then the logic for creating and updating a new component, like that:

 ```js
 render() {